LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/index.md

 are modeling behavior explicitly with an executable statechart in your code there is now **always up-to-date documentation** of how components and other parts of your app behave.

-You can step through your behavior with the [statechart-editor](/editor) and have discussions about how your application behaves based on a visual language that everyone understands.
+You can step through your behavior with the [XState-visualizer](https://xstate.js.org/viz/) and have discussions about how your application behaves based on a visual language that everyone understands.

-## Powered by xstate
+## Powered by XState

-`ember-statecharts` provides a small Ember.js specific wrapper around the fabulous and widely-used [xstate](https://xstate.js.org/docs/)-library.
+`ember-statecharts` provides a small Ember.js specific wrapper around the fabulous and widely-used [XState](https://xstate.js.org/docs/)-library.
 All of the  powerful features of `xstate` are supported.
 The purpose of `ember-statecharts` is to make it easy to use `xstate` in an Ember.js application without having to write the same boilerplate code over and over again.